uptane/uptane-standard/uptane-standard.md

 If any step fails, the ECU MUST return an error code indicating the failure.
 If a check for a specific type of security attack fails (e.g. rollback, freeze, arbitrary software, etc.), the ECU SHOULD return an error code that indicates the type of attack.

-If the ECU performing the verification is the primary ECU, it SHOULD also ensure that the ECU identifiers present in the targets metadata from the director repository are a subset of the actual ECU identifiers of ECUs in the vehicle.
+If the ECU performing the verification is the primary ECU, it SHOULD also ensure that the targets metadata from the director repository doesn't contain any ECU identifiers for ECUs not actually present in the vehicle.

 #### How to check Root metadata {#check_root}